Mother Teresa: 'The saint who was my mother'

 My adoption hearing was on the 12th February, so the judge assigned my birthday as the same day as the court hearing -- February 12th.
 He then chose my birth year as 1977.

 12th February 1986 was when the nightmare ended and the dream started.
-We moved to England eighteen months later, where I was lucky to lead a privileged life.
+We moved to England 18 months later, where I was lucky to lead a privileged life.
 I had a great education, good friends and the best medical treatment.

 When I was 18, I returned to Kolkata for the first time since leaving.
 It was a difficult journey for me.
 I had no connection with the place, the culture, the environment.

-Honestly. it forced me to confront some difficult issues relating to my sense of self and my identity.
+Honestly, it forced me to confront some difficult issues relating to my sense of self and my identity.
 It wasn't until much later that I better came to terms with my roots, and it was another decade until I returned to Kolkata.

 I did go and see her on that first trip though, and it was the year that she died.